 At GVK BIO, we have capabilities for measuring GPCR functional responses by developing cAMP assays for Gs coupled receptors and Ca2+ measurements for Gq coupled receptors.
 We also have capabilities for performing Guanine nucleotide binding assay ([35S] GTPγS assay) for Gi coupled receptors.

 For GPCRs coupled with Gs G-protein, cAMP assay is employed to determine the functionality of the expressed protein.
 In GVK BIO we employ cAMPGlo assay and Alpha screen technology to perform cAMP assay.

 Ca2+ release assay is used for GPCRs couple with Gq G-protein.
 A fluorometric assay using FLIPR is employed to determine the Ca2+ release by GPCRs.
 The Ca2+ released when GPCR is activated by specific ligand binds to a dye and emits fluorescence at specific wavelength.

 Radioligand Binding Assays

 GPCR occupation by agonists leads to guanine nucleotide exchange on the G protein α-βγ complex; GDP bound to Gα subunits dissociates and is immediately replaced by GTP.
-GTP-bound Gα subunit then detaches from the Gαβγ complex and the dissociated βγ and Gα-GTP subunits are capable of downstream signalling.
+GTP-bound Gα subunit then detaches from the Gαβγ complex and the dissociated βγ and Gα-GTP subunits are capable of downstream signaling.
 Non-hydrolysable analogues of GTP, such as [35S] GTPγS and [Eu] GTPγS allow measurement of GPCR agonist induced GTP incorporation onto Gα subunits.
 GTPγS incorporation is an index of GPCR activity based on agonist activation and antagonist inhibition.